Skip to content

 !qbee-node-red-deployed

-Investigating the result of the remote Node-RED deployment in the MQTT stream
+Investigating the result of the automated Node-RED deploymentΒΆ

-Did it work?
+Has it worked?
 Well, let's see by going to the remote device and press on the debug pane.
-There is a manual for remote web access .
 Now there should be a weather state defined as bad.
-Just try to change it, save and commit and after the next agent run it will change according to whatever value you selected in the key-value form.
+J

 Ok, then let's check how it could look like for different weather settings in an MQTT client like CloudMQTT: